Editor's note: This article was updated to reflect recent developments; a prior version of this article was published on August 6, 2020.

 4. 45 days go by fast

 The Regulations require that an action be started within 45 days of service of the NOA.
 During that period, in-house counsel may need to align with the business, retain outside counsel, and review draft pleadings.
-If counsel has not been retained, the timeline becomes even more compressed.
+If outside counsel has not been retained, the timeline becomes even more compressed.
 Ideally, steps should be taken prior to receipt of the NOA, including collection of potentially relevant documents required for early document production (see #6 below) and retention of counsel.

 5. Two years go by fast